2025 Shopify payment gateways.

 1. Shopify Payments

-In terms of pricing, you’ll also avoid the transaction fees that Shopify charges for other third-party payment gateways.
-Instead, you’ll just be charged for your standard store subscription fee and credit card fees (Basic plan - 2.2% + 20p, Shopify plan - 1.9% + 20p, and Advanced Shopify - 1.6% + 20p).
+In terms of pricing for 2025, you’ll also avoid the transaction fees that Shopify charges for other third-party payment gateways.
+Instead, you’ll just be charged for your standard store subscription fee and credit card fees.
+For example:

 Fortunately, PayPal is one of Shopify’s default payment providers.
 As a result, once you open a Shopify store, you're given a PayPal Express Checkout account with the email you used to sign up for your Shopify store.
 Simply set up your PayPal account to start collecting payments for orders made with PayPal.
 Generally, it’s a user-friendly process and usually takes less than a day to set up an account.